jeongsungjin/capstone/src/carla_multi_vehicle_planner/README.md

 ## 사전 요구사항

 Start the CARLA simulator (0.9.16) before launching the ROS stack.
-The nodes expect CARLA to run on `localhost:2000` and the CARLA Python egg to be located at `/home/ctrl/carla/PythonAPI/carla/dist/carla-0.9.16-py3.8-linux-x86_64.egg`.
+The nodes expect CARLA to run on `localhost:2000` and the CARLA Python build path to be located at `/home/jamie/carla/PythonAPI/carla/build/lib.linux-x86_64-cpython-38`.

 ## RViz 설정